Wangata/Wangata/README.md

 Am Martin Wangata, I'm a Junior Software Developer 💻 at  CardEqual and FracoGroup I am self-taught and I love learning something new each day, & contributing in open source projects.

-I love building real-time applications but I mostly work on and experiment with APIs of all sort and have the love to build APIs and deploy them.

 I am on a journey to make Software Development accessible to everyone in my locale and abroad and I would love to share that journey with you.

 About me: